-This recipe for Southern Style BBQ Baked Beans has been in our family for many years.
-It’s the perfect side for summer BBQ soirees and pairs well with our Homemade Creamy Cole Slaw.
+This Southern BBQ Baked Beans recipe has been in our family for many years.
+It’s the perfect side for summer grilling.

-I’ve been duly elected to make this BBQ Baked Beans recipe for as many years as I can remember.
-The recipe originally came from a family friend who used to bring it to our big get together’s back in the day.
+I have been duly elected to make these Barbeque Baked Beans with bacon for as many years as I can remember.
+The recipe originally came from a family friend who used to bring it to our summer soiree’s back in the day.
+I think she found it in a magazine back in the late 1970’s.

 - 1 lb. ground beef, browned and drained.